Hot Springs in Arizona

 Castle Hot Springs – Near Phoenix, AZ

 This may be the most popular hot springs resort in the entire state.
-Dating all the way back to 1896, it was first used by the native tribes in the area for it’s natural healing benefits.
+Dating all the way back to 1896, Castle Hot Springs first used by the native tribes in the area for it’s natural healing benefits.
 The springs themselves are actually head from the mountain, creating the hottest pool not heated by volcanic magma.

 A gentleman named Frank Murphy purchased the land in order to develop it into a wellness center and capitalize on this primitive land.
 Although the hot springs is in a fairly remote location about a hour from Phoenix, once you arrive you will think you have entered a whole new world.